A new weekday farmers market comes to downtown Wichita

 Organizers say that while masks are not required, they are not discouraged and that handwashing and sanitizing stations will be provided to the public.

 The Union Station Farmers Market hosts 16 vendor booths that carry fresh seasonal produce, meats, salsas, jams, and more.
-The farmers market will be held weekly at Union Station Wednesdays from 3-6 pm until September.
+The farmers market will be held weekly at Union Station Wednesdays from 3 pm to 6 pm until September.

 Kansas Grown!
 Inc. also has a west farmers market at 21st and Ridge and a Derby location, which operate only on Saturdays.
 Find more info at www.kansasgorwninc.com.